jt-rose/react_resources/README.md

 - [Formik]

 ## GraphQL Clients
-For those awesome people using a GraphQL server, there are various clients that can work with codegen and greatly simplify frontend development while alos providing a cache if needed.
+For those awesome people using a GraphQL server, there are various clients that can work with codegen and greatly simplify frontend development while also providing a cache if needed.
 Apollo Client is the best known but is a very heavyweight option.
 URQL is lighter, but I personally find a little clunky to work with.
 React Query is a bit newer but strikes me as the best, is lighter than the other two, and has excellent documentation and integration with server-side rendering (SSR) in NextJS.

 - [Apollo Client]
 - [URQL]
 - [React Query]

 ## Frameworks
-All three of these frameworks allow from static site generation (SSG) while NextJS and Remix also allow for server-side rendering (SSR).
+All three of these frameworks allow for static site generation (SSG) while NextJS and Remix also allow for server-side rendering (SSR).

 - [NextJS]
 - [Gatsby]